JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lecture.md

 Note, that the memory layout of mutable structures is different, as fields now contain references to memory locations, where the actual values are stored.

 ### Parametric Types
 So far, we had to trade-off flexibility for generality in type definitions.
 Can we have both?
-The answer is positive.
+The answer is affirmative.
 The way to achieve this  **flexibility** in definitions of the type while being  able to generate optimal code is to  **parametrize** the type definition.
 This is achieved by replacing types with a parameter (typically a single uppercase character) and decorating in definition by specifying different type in curly brackets.
 For example

 ````@example lecture
 struct PositionT{T}